Jcfleming88/Rebar_Numbering/README.md

 # Rebar-Numbering
 Script for manulally controlling the rebar numbering in Revit, rather than using the random numbering system and losing previous numbers.

-Based on Einar Raknes work found in the link below, I jsut took the ordering out of it so you could use whatever numbers you wanted. https://forum.dynamobim.com/t/renumber-rebar-numbers-with-dynamo/6360
+Based on Einar Raknes work found in the link below, I just took the ordering out of it so you could use whatever numbers you wanted. https://forum.dynamobim.com/t/renumber-rebar-numbers-with-dynamo/6360

 ---